sofa-framework/doc/components/collision/geometry/cylindercollisionmodel.md

 <!-- generate_doc -->
 # CylinderCollisionModel

-Collision model which represents a set of rigid cylinders
+Collision model which represents a set of rigid cylinders.

 ## Rigid3d